dtudor20/Flow_Free_Game_DFS/README.md

 Example input
 tests, size of board, number of points, point position(numbered from 1 to lines*columns) and color.
-Each color has max 2 points.
+Each color has exactly 2 points.
 And 0 after every test.
 1 5 5 8 1 1 5 1 7 2 8 3 9 2 10 4 17 3 24 4 0
 Example output
 number of tests, number of paths, color, starting position, and the lenght of each path.